 Octopus Islands Provincial Marine Park is located along the north east coast of Quadra Island.
 The park is a spectacular destination for ocean kayaking enthusiasts.
-The park is 404 hectares of land and another 458 hectares on foreshore.
-The under water life here is incredible that is due to high concentration of nutrients in the cold northern waters.
+The park is 404 hectares of land and another 458 hectares on the foreshore.
+The underwater life here is incredible that is due to a high concentration of nutrients in the cold northern waters.

 From the head of the Waiatt Bay to small inlet is a 1.3 km portage that allows you to get to Small Inlet Marine Park that is accessed from Kanish Bay in Discovery Passage just north of Seymour Narrows.
 Both these parks are reached by water only, making them perfect for kayaking and with the portage, you can reach each of them.
 Boats and kayaks can be launched at Granite Bay.

 There is such a variety of adventures awaiting you here, like wilderness camping, diving, whale watching, hiking, fishing and ocean kayaking.
 The Octopus Islands Park is part of the BC Marine Trail where campsites, resting areas, and safe havens have been created by the very boaters and kayakers who use them.
 This trail is being created and once all the places are connected, the trail will extend from Vancouver to Prince Rupert and down into Puget Sound.
 It’s a great idea and one that will be well used by ocean adventure enthusiasts.